nightscout/AndroidAPS/README-Combo.md

     menus/actions on the pump and hide those which are unsupported (extended/multiwave bolus, multiple basal rates), which cause the loop functionality to be restricted when used because it's not possible to run the loop in a safe manner when used.
+  - Verify the _Quick Info Text_ is set to "QUICK INFO" (without the quotes, found under _Insulin Pump Options_).
   - Set maximum TBR to 500%
   - Disable end of TBR alert
   - Set TBR duration step-size to 15 min